vrmeet/thexr/DO_THIS_NEXT.md

 NEXT:

+animation as components, only work as a mostly static attribute.  constant rotation.  bobbing up and down.
+For dynamic movement, you would have to keep updating the component to the current state, like avatar movement.
+Some movement is linear, like a bullet, or procedural like an arc.
+So we can just msg the remote procedure call to limit messages.
+But sometimes those animations can be interrupted.
+For example two people playing catch with throwing an object.
+If the item is not interrupted, let the person that threw it, continuously update the pos/rot like an animator until the object comes to a rest (times out) or until a second player or first player, grabs it.

+BUT if the system you are updating (like transform), also repositions the object when the component is changed, then there is a fight between animating and updating a static position.
+Either don't send the messages, or don't update the position when there is physics or animation going on for the object.

+OR: animation can be part of the state as a component.  animate: { pos:, rot: , ttl: }, animate component is not stored in db.  but the animate system will apply the animation.
+This will create an animation in the scene.
+When there is an animation in the scene for an entity name, transform will not update position for it.

+How holdable works:
+  The system xr detects raw positions and button presses and emits them into the signal hub movements.

+  holdable listens to all grip, on both hands and checks to see if rays intersect a mesh whose entity has a holdable component, then emits a mesh grip left event.

+  From the entity's point of view, the component is added which adds a subscription to listen to mesh grip left and mesh grip right.
+    - in the subscription,
+    The holdable can have an optional offset.
+If no position/rotation offset then the parenting is relative to dynamic data where the ever the users hands are now.

+    1. emit outgoing event, so every and self can parent the mesh to the hand
+    2. add a one time subscription that is triggered by a race between
+       a. release of this hand grip
+       b. mesh grip from the other hand on this mesh
+       c. incoming event that upserts the transform of this mesh
+       - if any of these are met, then
+          1. emit entity upsert that unparents the mesh
+          2. if there is any throwable data, then impulse the mesh by sending system msg
+            grabbable: { throwable: "discard" | "keep" }

+  Depending on the shape of component data, the mesh should be parented to the left or right hand
+    and an event should upsert the component transform to update the parentage of the mesh to the hand

+  If both hands are grabbing, the distance and angle between the hands could be used to update rotation and scale of the mesh.
+Of course the component data must specify this option, otherwise grabbing with second hand would unparent the mesh from the first hand.

+a duplicate entity should just be a component that points at the original

+an export saves to external file an import uses an external url

+a merge, intersect or subtract hides and disables the original and makes a component boolean with the operation of "subtract(entity1, entity2)" and entity1 and entitey2 are hidden with entity 3 created with a component of boolean on those 2.

 move the gizmo stuff out of transform and into new service -- maybe it's only a inline feature
   - in VR we can move by grabbing